movementlabsxyz/MIP/MIP/mip-39/README.md

 4. The relayer monitors the L1 logs and when they see the `BridgeTransferCompleted` event, they send a transaction to the `atomic_bridge_initiator.move` module on L2 to _complete the bridge transfer_.
 This closes the status of the transfer on L2 and the status of the transfer becomes `COMPLETED`.
 An event `BridgeTransferCompleted` is emitted to the L2 logs.

 5. `user2` can claim a refund on L1 after a certain time, `timelock2`, has elapsed.
-This introduces possible concurrent unwanted behaviours, and a timelock has to be set on L2, `timelock2`, to prevent the relayer from completing the transfer on L1 after the refund has been claimed on L2.
+This introduces possible concurrent unwanted behaviors, and a timelock has to be set on L2, `timelock2`, to prevent the relayer from completing the transfer on L1 after the refund has been claimed on L2.

 The following diagram (Figure 1) illustrates the steps above: